SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 | Event::gen_from_peripheral()     | TCA_t, TCB_t, `CCL`, or AC_t | Return the generator for this peripheral <br/> second argument specified which generator, if several |
 | Event::user_from_peripheral()    | TCA_t, TCB_t, `CCL`, or USART_t | Return the user for this peripheral <br/> second argument specifies which user, if several |

-For the CCL, when looking up a generator, the second argumennt is the logic block number, for looking up a user, it is twice the logic block number for input A
+For the CCL, when looking up a generator, the second argument is the logic block number, for looking up a user, it is twice the logic block number for input A